bugaevc/wl-clipboard/README.md

 # grep each pasted word in file source.c
 $ for word in $(wl-paste); do grep $word source.c; done

+# copy the previous command
+$ wl-copy "!!"
 ```

 # Options